lngng/moDSTogether/README.md

 ### Branches
 ![](/img/branches/master-development-feature.png)

+For this section, the goal is to ask why at each stage instead of how.
+There arent any detailed instructions because more important is a draw for you to use multiple branches  If at the end that isn't true, I'm very interested in your feedback.
+I won't be listing benefits or selling the concept here.

 Right now, our repository is based solely  in one branch: the *master* branch.
 We are going to use a workflow strategy based on one called Gitflow as we move forward.

 In our *master* branch, we have the supporting items from moDSTogether and our mod, which ideally is in a state that reflects its most recent release.
 Its okay if not, but from here on the history of the *master* branch will be akin to a history of our releases to the Steam Workshop.
 Many commits to the repository will be made between and up to releases, but we won't be commiting them all directly to our central branch.